sglyon/srg/content/post/ruhl_willis.md

 <p>The first extension to the baseline model is to make foreign demand grow slowly over time.
 This is done exogenously by causing foreign demand for each variety to rise with time in the export market.</p>
 <p>This modeling assumption bakes in a smaller initial export to total sales ratio for entrant firms.
 This calibrated model matches the data on the export to sales ratio almost exactly, but still does very poorly at dealing addressing the inverted exit probability.</p>
 <h2 id="extension-2-delayed-demand-and-stochastic-entry-costs">Extension 2: delayed demand and stochastic entry costs</h2>
-<p>To get the model to match the other dimension of the data, the authors perturb the delayed demand model to allow some &quot;bad&quot; firms to enter.
+<p>To get the model to match the other dimension of the data, the authors perturb the delayed demand model to allow some “bad” firms to enter.
 The mechanism that makes this happen is stochastic entry costs: in most periods the entry cost is positive, but in rare periods it is zero.</p>
 <p>In the periods where entry costs are zero, some less productive firms who would not normally choose to enter the export market become exporters.
 When fixed costs are high again, they choose to exit.</p>
 <p>The model with both extensions in place are able to match both stylized facts from the data that teh baseline model fails to produce.</p>
 <h2 id="references" class="unnumbered">References</h2>
 <div id="refs" class="references">
 <div id="ref-Ruhl2015">
 <p>Ruhl, Kim J, and J Willis.
 2015.
-“New Exporter Dynamics,” no. November. doi:<a href="https://doi.org/10.2139/ssrn.2531105">10.2139/ssrn.2531105</a>.</p>
+“New Exporter Dynamics,” no. November. <a href="https://doi.org/10.2139/ssrn.2531105" class="uri">https://doi.org/10.2139/ssrn.2531105</a>.</p>
 </div>
 </div>